-Overview: The resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around 718-acre Lake Lure, a popular water recreation area.
+The beautiful resort town of Lake Lure is located in western North Carolina's scenic Blue Ridge Mountains and is nestled around sparkling 718-acre Lake Lure, a popular water recreation venue.
 With a mature demographic, this rural oasis has been a favorite retirement spot for years.

 Tourists flock here during the summer, swelling the population by 10 times and enjoying a bounty of outdoor activities.
 Several movies, including 1987's Dirty Dancing and 1992's The Last of the Mohicans, were filmed here.
-One glimpse of the area and it is easy to understand why, as green hills meet crystal blue water to create a breathtaking scene.
-The town caters to vacationers with shops, restaurants, campgrounds and hotels.
+One glimpse of the area and it is easy to understand why, as green hills meet crystal blue water to create a breathtaking tableau.
+The town caters to vacationers with shops, restaurants, campgrounds, hotels and resorts.
 Otherwise, there is a grocery store, a bank or two, a hardware store and the like.
 Residents enjoy a public beach and a public library, which has free wi-fi.
-Scenic Chimney Rock Park is a nearby mountain recreation area.
+Scenic Chimney Rock Park is a nearby mountain hiking and camping area.

 Most homes sit in the woods and come in a variety of styles, although many feature cabin or chalet architecture.

 Age 45 or Better: 72%

 Cost of Living: 10% above the national average

 Climate: With an elevation of 1,200 feet above sea level, summer temperatures are in the 70s, 80s and low-90s.
 Winter temperatures are in the 20s, 30s and 40s.
 The area receives 55 inches of rain a year and an occasional dusting of snow.